Literature of Botswana: Post-colonial literature

 Authors such as Andrew Sesinyi and Galesiti Baruti wrote critically about modern society in Botswana, contrasting it with an idealised vision of the past.
 Sesinyi's Love on the Rocks (1981) was the first major English language novel published in independent Botswana.
 The story follows a man from a poor rural family who goes to the University of Botswana, where he meets and begins a romantic relationship with an upper class urban woman.
 Sesinyi ended the story with all characters resolving their disagreements after accepting traditional Tswana morality.
 Many books by other authors follow a similar pattern, such as the Setswana language book No Sweet without Sweat.
 Sesinyi's subsequent books, Rassie (1989) and Carjack (1999) also explore themes of wealth inequality and moral corruption in modern society.

-Mositi Torontle themes of urbanisation in Botswana similar to Sesinyi.
+Mositi Torontle explored themes of urbanisation in Botswana similar to Sesinyi.
 He considered rural life and access to education in The Victims (1993).
 Torontle diverged from most literature about Botswana by presenting the land as welcoming instead of inhospitable.
 Barolong Seboni, who grew up in London, wrote about the exploration of national self-identity.
 Moteane Melamu and Caitlin Davies built on this genre in the next generation of writers.
 Caleb Nondo, a family physician, produced the pamphlet Lethal Virus (1998) that blends fictional narrative with medical information about HIV/AIDS.

 A rise in women writers by the end of the 20th century introduced literary criticism of forced marriage and domestic violence, among other women's issues.
 Unity Dow was the second fiction writer to achieve international acclaim after Bessie Head.
 As with Head, Dow wrote of a Botswana with potential for a strong sense of social justice.
 Her work is influenced by her years as a women's rights activist as well as her legal career.
 Dow's book Far and Beyon portrays the effects of HIV/AIDS in Botswana and to analyse how it is affected by patriarchy.
 She then used the detective novel The Screaming of the Innocent to challenge Botswana's traditional conceptions of morality and justice, the coming-of-age novel Juggling Truths to contrast the things taught at home versus those taught in schools, and the novel The Heavens May Fall to describe failures in the justice system's treatment of women in Botswana.